hpohlmann/home-assistant-mcp/README.md

 - If you get authentication errors, verify your token is correct and has not expired
 - Check that your Home Assistant instance is reachable at the configured URL

+## Future Capabilities

+### Dynamic Entity Exposure

+The current implementation requires a two-step process to control devices:

+1. Search for entities using natural language
+2. Control the entity using its specific entity_id

+A planned enhancement is to create a more dynamic way to expose entities to the control devices tool, allowing the AI to:

+- Directly control devices through more natural commands (e.g., "turn off the kitchen lights")
+- Cache frequently used entities for faster access
+- Support more complex operations like adjusting brightness, temperature, or other attributes
+- Handle entity groups and scenes more intuitively

+This would significantly reduce the time to action and create a more seamless user experience when controlling Home Assistant devices through an AI assistant.